Pungyeon/clean-go-article/proposal.md

 > NOTE: The keyword `const` does exist, but are limited for use on primitive types.

 One way of getting around this, which at least will limit the mutability of a variable to a package level.
 Is to create a structure, with the variable as a private property.
-This private property is thenceforth, only accesible through other methods of this wrapping structure.
+This private property is, thenceforth, only accesible through other methods of this wrapping structure.
 Expanding on our channel example, this would look something like the following:

 ```go
 type Sender struct {